material-components/material-components-ios/components/TextFields/styling/README.md

 Some of the classes are marked as "Preferred".
 These are known, thru extensive UX research, to have big performance gains in usability.

 Another two of the classes are "Legacy".
-They are included to support older designs and avoid breaking changes that come from the new layout and size of new styles.
+They are included to support older designs and avoid breaking changes that come from the size of newer styles.

 ## MDCTextInputControllerOutlined (Preferred)